Unbounded: Object-Boundary Interaction in Mixed Reality: Expert Feedback

-Compared to tangible-interface design spaces~\cite{nakagaki_disappearables_2022, nakagaki_hermits_2020}, experts viewed ours as closer to a design framework~\q{P3:framework}, since its elements lack ``higher-level functionality''~\q{P5:functionality-highdim}.
-P5 asked, ``What is this boundary doing?
-Is it constraining movement, or acting as a display surface?'' (see Sec.~\ref{sec:boundary-function}).
-For Drawer, P1 noted that it implies hiding and suggested making such affordances explicit~\q{P1:drawer-hiding-aff}.
-P4 agreed, stressing that what matters is not category but embodied affordance familiar to users~\q{P4:embodied-affordance}.
+Such legibility operates along a spectrum, from simple static hints to richer micro-behaviors, and some examples already enacted it: the drawer knob signaled hidden content~\q{drawer-handle}; everyday priors made the pairing of a marker and a blank surface naturally suggest writing~\q{prior-marker-wall}; and the rim of the Trash Can read as a passage (P1, P2, P6).
+Yet experts suggested additional cues: Paper Shredder and Interactive Painting would benefit from visual cues for interactivity (P3), and the seam of the Acoustic Partition could faintly glow to suggest liftability (P1, P3).
+For penetrable boundaries specifically, meeting expectations is important: when an object is expected to pass through, the boundary should briefly shift in behavior or appearance~\q{bouncing}, such as a drop-and-regrow effect~\q{surface-drop-grow} or a swirling pattern that suggests an inward pull~\q{swirl}.

-Experts also emphasized context-dependence: ``Boundary is a broad concept, and in different situations its meaning in interaction changes'' (P5).
-Elements may thus serve as strong concepts~\cite{hook_strong_2012} ``in between knowledge and theory'' (P4).
-To stay generative, they should remain abstract rather than scenario-bound, as P1 noted that labeling an element ``writing'' risks fixation~\q{P1:writing-abstract}.
+\mySubFinding{Articulating Affordances in Elements}{sec:elements-affordance} Experts identified another manifestation of the tension (\Cref{sec:general-need-context}): while they appreciated the categorical value of design space elements, they noted a lack of guidance about their affordances, purposes, or functional potentials~(\qs{framework}, \qs{functionality-highdim}), asking what the elements do in interaction: ``Is the boundary constraining movement, or acting as a display surface?''~(P5, see \Cref{sec:boundary-function}).
+The Drawer illustrates this need: it naturally implies hiding and revealing, yet experts felt the framework did not articulate this layer of meaning~\q{drawer-hiding-aff}.
+P4 echoed this, arguing that the significance of ``pull[ing] a drawer from a wall'' lies in an affordance grounded in physical experience~\q{embodied-affordance}.

-Because affordances are difficult to list exhaustively and doing so risks fixation~\q{P1:affordance-fixation}, P1 suggested treating them as optional: ``If someone has difficulty generating or applying one, they could expand that attribute to see a non-exhaustive list of possible affordances.''~\q{P1:optional-affordance}
+At the same time, experts emphasized that such functions and purposes are context-dependent~\q{boundary-broad-concept}.
+To remain generative, what we provide should therefore stay abstract rather than scenario-bound~\q{writing-abstract}, though not so abstract as to lose grounding (see the opening of \Cref{sec:general-need-context}).
+Experts also cautioned against exhaustively enumerating affordances, as doing so risks fixation~\q{affordance-fixation}.
+As a middle ground, P1 suggested offering affordances as an optional add-on (\Cref{fig:three-abstractions}), expandable when needed: ``If someone has difficulty generating or applying one, they could expand that attribute to see a non-exhaustive list of possible affordances''~\q{optional-affordance}.